ritey01/sprayTrack-app/README.md

 As a spray truck operator I want to be able to easily enter the required data so that I can use the application while I am driving in the paddock.

 As a cropping farmer I want to be able to see previous spraying events so that I can make decisions on similar future spraying events.

+---

+NOTE:  This application is currently being built so full features have not been implemented and the UI is not finished.
+Next steps:

+1) Implement Authorisation so a user can login and only get their spray information.
+2) Create dashboard to view spraying activites
+3) Put it out for user testing and feedback to make user focused and ensure it meets their needs
+4) Port it across to React Native